nosajio/markdown-to-json/Readme.md

 Download a repo containing markdown files to the specified location.
-In order to be able to parse them properly, filenames must be formatted using only letters and numbers, with dashes instead of spaces, and with the publish date appended to the file in the format `YYYY-MM-DD".
+In order to be able to parse them properly, filenames must be formatted using only letters and numbers, with dashes instead of spaces, and with the publish date appended to the file in the format `YYYY-MM-DD`.

 For example: